FC Vysočina Jihlava: History

 The club was founded under the name PAL Jihlava in 1948.
 After the Czech Republic became independent in 1993, the club played in the third-tier Bohemian Football League until promotion in 2000 to the Czech 2.
 Liga.
 The club went on to take part in the second division for five years, reaching the semi-finals of the Czech Cup in 2003–04 and winning promotion to the top flight after finishing second in the 2004–05 Czech 2.
 Liga.
 Jihlava played in the top flight for the first time in their history in 2005–06, being relegated back to the second league on the last day of the season, after a loss at home against Slavia Prague.
 Following another spell in the second league, this time of six years, the club won back a place in the top flight having finished second in the 2011–12 Czech 2.
 Liga.
-Their tenure in the First League came to an end in May 2018; after losing 2–0 to relegation rivals MFK Karviná at home on the final day of the season, Karviná survived at Jihlava's expense.
+Returning to the First League in 2012, Jihlava spent six seasons in the top tier, peaking with a historic 8th-place finish.
+After bowing out in 2018 after a 2–0 loss against Karviná, the club instantly challenged for promotion in the 2018–19 play-offs again against Karviná.
+The fierce battle, however, became infamous for severe refereeing controversies that blocked Vysočina's path back to the top flight.
+Since then, Jihlava has remained in the second tier.